About measuring geographic performance

 Your location reports allow you to view your ad performance at the most specific level available for targeting -- in other words, if you were targeting the United States, you could view location data down to the postal code, university, or airport level.
 This gives you a more detailed view of the locations where your campaigns are performing well.

-Find out more about how we determine geographic location when showing your ads.How to apply your location reports
+Find out more about how we determine geographic location when showing your ads and how to view your location reports.

 Variation in geographic reporting numbers